Pquasar/jkcrystal/FULLCHANGES.md

 - Fixed COUNTER and MIRROR_COAT still working if the opponent used an item
 - Fixed a Disabled but PP Up–enhanced move not triggering STRUGGLE
 - Fixed Pokémon that fainted from PURSUIT having its old status condition when revived
+- Fixed LOCK_ON and MIND_READER not always bypassing FLY and DIG